Find Affordable College Courses

 While working on their degree, philosophy majors at Boston College accumulate an average of around $17,500 in student debt.

-Out of the 6 schools in Massachusetts that were part of this year’s ranking, College of the Holy Cross landed the # 2 spot on the list.
-Located in the midsize city of Worcester, Holy Cross is a private not-for-profit school with a small student population.
+The excellent programs at College of the Holy Cross helped the school earn the #2 place on this year’s ranking of the best philosophy schools in Massachusetts.
+Located in the city of Worcester, Holy Cross is a private not-for-profit college with a small student population.

 The average amount in student loans that philosophy majors at Holy Cross take out is $27,000.